neo-chem-synth-wave/ncsw-chemistry/README.md

 challenge.
 Nevertheless, recent machine learning approaches exhibit the potential to address these shortcomings.
 Considering the interdisciplinary nature of such approaches, collaboration among researchers from various backgrounds is paramount to maximizing success.
 Consequently, the main objective of the **NeoChemSynthWave: Chemistry** project is to provide essential programming utilities that are easy to use regardless of background.
+The **NeoChemSynthWave: Data** and **NeoChemSynthWave: Model**

 ## Installation